 When Dylan and the rest of the band went to school the next day, they saw posters hung everywhere: "Sign up for the school talent show!
 Show us what you can do!"
 "This is perfect," Chase said.
 "We can show everyone how talented Dylan is."
 The problem was, "perfect" wasn't the word Dylan would have used.
 "Terrifying" would be more appropriate.
 "What do you mean?
 Who's Dylan?"
 The guys jumped when they heard the voice behind them.
 It was a girl with long dark hair, wearing a red top, yellow scarf and a red and black-striped skirt.
 She had a stern look on her face, like she rarely smiled.
 Ty put his arm around Dylan's shoulder.
 "He's our new kick-ass lead singer," he said with a smirk.
 Ty knew just how to make Dylan feel nervous, embarrassed, happy and proud at the same time.
 "Dylan, this is my cousin Beth.
 She's the school council president.
 Don't get too close or she'll suck the fun right out of you."
 Beth scoffed.
 "Whatever."
 She was clearly annoyed.
 Dylan wondered if this was just banter or if they really didn't like each other.
 "Besides, if it wasn't for me this talent show, that I'm sure you guys will be performing at, wouldn't happen," Beth added.
 She now had a smirk on her face, like Ty's.
 "Well, thanks.
-If the whole school knows about us, think about how big we could be," Eric said with a smile.
+We want the whole school to know about us," Eric said with a smile.
 Dylan felt that Eric was trying to hide how excited he was.
 Chase, on the other hand, was grinning from ear to ear.
 Beth rolled her eyes.
 She stuck out her hand for Dylan to shake it.
 "Nice to meet you, Dylan."
 "Same here," he said as they shook hands.
 He looked up and saw her give a friendly smile.
 "Let me know if my cousin gives you any trouble," she added, like she could send Ty to the principal's office if she wanted to.
 "Principal's pet," Ty mumbled.
 Beth pretended not to hear him.
-Beth waved at the band before she walked away.
+She waved at the band before she walked away.
 "Sorry about her, little buddy.
 She's one of a kind," Ty said while shaking his head.
 Dylan smiled.
-"I guess that runs in the family."
+"You're pretty weird yourself, you know."
 Ty laughed loudly.
 Chase followed and Eric chuckled.
 Dylan had never made anyone laugh before.
 This must be what it was like to have friends.
 He liked it.

 Dylan was doing everything he could to stay calm.
 If he was listening correctly, the guys in the band were praising him, and when he was with them it was the happiest he had been in a long time.
 So, why was this happening?
 Why couldn't he just be around people?
 Why couldn't he forget about that stupid 8th grade talent show?
 What was wrong with him?
 Suddenly, he heard voices.
 "Excuse me," Chase said.
 "Uh, trying to get through here," Eric grumbled, annoyed.
 "Move it!"
 Ty shouted.
 What's happening?
 Dylan thought.
 Then, he felt a hand on his back.
 "What's wrong, Dylan?
 Are you sick or something?"
 Janna asked with concern in her voice.
 When he opened his eyes and lifted his head, he saw the crowd giving him peculiar looks.
 Just as he was about to freak out again, he saw Ty, Chase, Eric and Janna with worried looks on their faces.
 "Dylan, are you okay?"
 Chase asked.
 Before Dylan could respond, the bell rang.
 All the students left the cafeteria and walked to their next classes.
 Saved by the bell, he thought.
 As bad as he felt for not telling his friends what was wrong, what happened in the cafeteria was just too much.
 Once again, he felt pathetic that he couldn't handle being around other people.
 He couldn't take this anymore.
 He had held all his insecurities and fears inside.
 He needed to let them out if he was going to move on with his life.
 When he got home, the pained look on his face was impossible to hide.
 "Honey, what's wrong?" his mom asked while giving him a hug.
 Dylan let out a shaky voice.
 "Things have been happening at school lately."
 "What do you mean?" she asked, clearly confused.
 Dylan closed his eyes.
 "It's happening again.
 I'm losing control."

 The guys and the band leaned against the bathroom door and could hear Dylan.
 "Let's get him out of there and make sure he's okay," the principal said.
 "Sir, please let us handle this," Eric said bravely.
-"I think he would be overwhelmed if you went in there. he might think he was in trouble or something."
+"I think he would be overwhelmed if you went in there.
+He might think he was in trouble or something."
 "Very well.
-Jenna, keep passing out flyers for the talent show.
-Janna, guide the performers to behind the stage.
+Janna, keep passing out flyers for the talent show.
+Beth, guide the performers to behind the stage.
 I'll help the teachers direct the students to the auditorium."
 "Yes, sir."
 Janna and Beth said in unison.
 As the principal and the girls walked down the hall, the guys entered the bathroom.
 Dylan was so loud he didn't hear them talking in the hallway or even come inside.
 "Dylan, what happened?"
 Chase asked while putting a hand on Dylan's shoulder.
 "These guys...they..."
 Dylan tried to say through sobs.
 "They were saying I was lame, and it was stupid for me to try to sing because I don't talk to anyone."
 Dylan was trying so hard to breathe he was sure he was about to pass out.
 "Those bastards!"
 Ty snarled with gritted teeth.
 He started to run out of the bathroom, but Eric grabbed his wrist.
 "Ty, wait!
 Beating up those guys won't solve anything!"
 Ty relaxed and stared at Dylan.
 "Listen, Dylan.
 You've come too far for a couple of assholes to bring you down.
 You're going to go out there, sing your heart out and show everyone what an amazing singer you are."
-It didn't exactly sound like a threat, but Dylan still didn't think he would get out of this one.
+It wasn't a threat, but Dylan knew he wouldn't get out of this.
 "Ty's right, Dylan.
 You can do this.
 It's like he said before, you won't be alone like you were in 8th Grade.
 We'll be right be your side," Chase promised.
 His smile was so bright it overtook the darkness in Dylan's heart.
 "Okay," he whispered.
 He slowly stood up from the floor and the band exited the bathroom.

 While Dylan tried his hardest to only hear the applause, all he could hear were the two guys from earlier shouting, "Seriously?
 This loser thinks he can sing?
 What a joke!"
 "Hey dude!
 Knock it off or he might start crying!
 Oh wait, he did that already in the bathroom!
 Maybe he'll do it again!"
 All the students started laughing.
 The principal and the teachers did their best to try to diffuse the situation, but it wasn't working.
 Well, this is it.
 I guess I'll be alone and miserable forever, Dylan thought.
 "What a bunch of jerks!"
 Janna shrieked.
 "I know.
 I hope Dylan will be okay," Beth said quietly.
-It was the first time Janna, or anyone, had seen her so nervous.
+It was the first time Janna, or anyone, had seen Beth so nervous.
 "Please, Dylan.
 Be strong," his mom prayed.
 "What do we do, Eric?"
 Chase asked.
 "I don't know," Eric whispered as he shook his head.
-Dylan was about to run off the stood, run home, lock his bedroom door and hide in there forever when Ty grabbed his wrist.
+Dylan wanted to run off the sage, go home, lock his bedroom door and hide in there forever.
+Just as he wa sabout to, Ty grabbed his wrist.
 "Don't you dare run away now, Dylan," Ty whispered with a shaky, angry voice.
 Ty stood in front of the microphone took a deep breath and...
 "EVERYONE SHUT THE FUCK UP RIGHT FUCKIN' NOW!!!"
 He screamed from the top of his lungs.
 The entire auditorium immediately went silent.
 He then glared at the guys who teased Dylan, clenched his teeth and growled.
 They both looked like they were going to pee their pants.
 He looked back at Dylan and smirked.
 "Now's your chance to shine, little buddy.
 You got this."
-Dylan didn't feel much of anything anymore.
+Dylan didn't feel anything anymore.
 He was an empty shell.
 He didn't feel the happiness he had for the last month since meeting the band, but he also didn't feel the anxiety, fear, and pain of the last three years.
 He didn't think about anything.
-He didn't think about much of anything anymore.
-His mind was blank He just heard the band start playing the beginning of the song, closed his and started doing the one that made him happy: singing.
+His mind was blank.
+He just heard the band start playing the beginning of the song, closed his eyes and started doing the one that made him happy: singing.